EdgeApp/yaob/README.md

 })
 ```

 Any time a property changes, the bridge will automatically generate a property-`Changed` event with the new value.
+The bridge will also emit an `error` event any time an event callback throws an exception.

 To send events explicitly, use the `emit` method, which is also part of the `Bridgeable` base class: